Procedure Guide ·Lipoma Removal ·2026

 What Is It

-Lipomas are benign (non-cancerous) fatty tumors that grow under the skin.
-They feel soft, movable, and are usually painless.
-They're extremely common — over 50% of dogs develop at least one lipoma by middle age.
-While benign, they can grow quite large and occasionally infiltrate muscle tissue (infiltrative lipomas), making removal more complex.
+Lipomas are benign fatty tumors under the skin - soft, movable, painless.
+Over 50% of dogs develop at least one by middle age.
+Can grow large or infiltrate muscle (infiltrative lipomas), making removal complex.
 Over 50% of older dogs develop lipomas

 The Process